nicokist/RNASeq_similarity_matrix/README.md

 git clone https://github.com/nicokist/RNASeq_similarity_matrix
 docker build RNASeq_similarity_matrix -t rnaseq_similarity_matrix
 ```
 - Run the following docker invocation on a machine with sufficient memory and cores.
-This may take a few days if you have many samples.
 It is recommended to start with just three bam files to see if the pipeline completes.
 ```
 docker run --user `id -u`:`id -g` -it -v `pwd`:/data rnaseq_similarity_matrix
 ```